 Most bloggers that have built their own site will tell you that learning how to optimize a website is one part configuration, one part trial -n- error and the rest a bit of a hack.
 I say hack because most of us aren’t SEO experts.
-That said, there is a list of items that can help with website image optimization.
-While common sense dictates using the right image size for a website will help I’d like to offer a few other tips that are just as critical to website performance optimization.
-Some of these are what I refer to as “simple stupid optimization hacks” anybody can do.
+There is a simple process to follow that always makes the right image size for a website.
+That process includes a list of items covering website image optimization.
+While common sense dictates using the right image size for websites matters a lot, I’d like to offer tips I use which are as critical to website performance optimization as webpage image size.
+Some of these are what I refer to as “simple stupid optimization hacks” every website owner should do.

 How fast and efficient a WordPress website is tied to website performance optimization which in turn is affected by how well images are optimized for the web.
 So let’s just unpack what those simply stupid hacks are that I recommend.